Frequently Asked Questions (FAQ)

 There are a number of places which are recommended for meeting arriving passengers:

-- In the Express Pick-Up location underneath the main terminal
+- In the Express Pick-Up location underneath Terminal A or Terminal B

 - Under the Flight Information Display Boards in either the East Hall (Hotel Atrium) for gates 60-129, or the West Hall (Great Hall) for gates 1-59